curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 You're probably feeling like, "Those ideas aren't life.
 They don't have autonomy.
 They don't *do* things."

 Well that's debatable.
-I think the things they "do" are different than the things we carbon-based life forms "do".
+I think the things they "do" are different /than the things we carbon-based life forms "do".

 Love, exhaustion, and breaths probably aren't conscious though.
 It's hard to tell whether things are conscious, really.
 But what if there was a conscious idea?
 What would it be like?